Alabama's Africatown Hopes For Revival After Slave Ship Discovery

 "What justice now?" he asks.
 "If there was a lack of evidence against Timothy Meaher then and this boat actually turns out to be the evidence that there were slaves brought here illegally, what do we do now?
 There has got to be something that happens."

-Mobile attorney and city judge Karlos Finley says descendants may have a case for reparations.
+Mobile attorney and city Judge Karlos Finley says descendants may have a case for reparations.

 "What the ship does is it takes the story out of the realm of lore," Finley says.
-"You see prior to the ship being discovered there were people who could argue that 'oh, that's just old wives tales here, that didn't really happen.'"
+"You see prior to the ship being discovered there were people who could argue that, 'Oh, that's just old wives' tales here; that didn't really happen.' "

 The shipwreck remains in the murky waters of the Mobile River, under guard now, an "irreplaceable cultural treasure" according to the Alabama Historical Commission.

-Note: A previous version of this story incorrectly spelled a reference to Darron Patterson's last name as Paterson.